-I remember when they asked Jerry Seinfeld why he would turn down $5m an episode and leave one of the top rated shows in TV history and he said he wanted to go out on top.
-He also said he wanted to get a life and that work had become all consuming.
-At the time, I could not quite understand his decision, but now I have come to respect it.
+I remember when they asked Jerry Seinfeld why he would turn down $5m an episode and leave one of the top-rated shows in TV history and he said he wanted to go out on top.
+He also said he wanted to have a life and that work had become too consuming.
+At the time, I couldn’t understand his decision, but now I have come to respect it.

 Change can be scary even for self-confident, accomplished people.
-It much easier to cling to what you know than it is to risk uncertainty.
-However, when we resist change we stop growing personally and professionally.
+It is much easier to cling to what you know than it is to risk uncertainty.
+However, when we resist change, we stop growing personally and professionally.
 We lose our ability to proactively influence the outcomes in our life and instead are more likely to become victims of circumstance.
 The world is constantly changing whether we like it or not.
-You can’t move forward with any degree of success if you are always looking in your rear view mirror or unwilling to change direction.
+You can’t move forward with any degree of success if you are always looking in your rear-view mirror or unwilling to change direction.

 In everyone’s life there comes a time to walk away from “what is” to recreate and embrace “what could be.”
 The most successful people I know are always much more focused on “why” they are doing something rather than just “what” they are doing.
 Once you scaled the mountaintop, find another mountain to climb.
 Go out on top and move forward!

 - The Five Rules Of Business Reinvention: What You Can Learn From Burberry? (mootee.typepad.com)

 - The Future Belongs to the Dreamers (coopcatalyst.wordpress.com)

 - Mastering The Art Of Reinvention: Romany Malco On Rap, Weeds, And Thinking Like A Man (fastcompany.com)